 Memory shadow boxes work well for fish.
 A small box containing a photo of your fish, a piece of driftwood or a plant from their tank, and a written note about who they were creates a personal memorial that does not depend on cremated remains.

 Garden memorials are popular among pond fish owners.
 Placing a small stone marker or engraved plaque near a pond where koi once lived, or in a garden space meaningful to you, can provide a permanent place of remembrance.
-Some koi owners scatter whatever remains they receive into the pond itself, returning the fish to the water that was their home.
+Some koi owners scatter whatever remains they receive into the pond itself.
+(For more options, see our guide on what to do with pet ashes.), returning the fish to the water that was their home.

 For koi and larger fish where cremation does produce recoverable ashes, a small ceramic keepsake urn in ocean-inspired colors or water-themed designs is a natural fit.
 Pulvis Art Urns offers handcrafted urns in blues and greens that suit aquatic memorials, with a 6% discount through Memorial Merits.